Great bustard: Description

-The great bustard is also arguably the most sexual dimorphic extant bird species, in terms of the size difference between males and females.
+The great bustard is also the most sexual dimorphic extant bird species, in terms of the size difference between males and females.
 Adult male great bustards measured in Spain weighed on average 2.48 times more than females.
-Going on mass, the only known bird with a higher dimorphism is the green peafowl (Pavo muticus) as the males are apparently near four times as heavy as females.
 The female is about a third smaller in linear dimensions, typically measuring 75 to 85 cm in height, about 90 cm in length and 180 cm across the wings.
 Overall, the female's weight can range from 3.1 to 8 kg.
 Like male weights, females weights are quite variable as reported: in Germany, females had a mean weight of 3.82 kg, in Spain, females had a mean weight of 4.35 kg and in Russia, females reportedly had a median weight of 6 kg.
 The latter figure indicates that eastern birds (presumably O. t. dybowskii) are considerably less sexually dimorphic in body mass than in other populations.
-Perhaps because of this physical sexual dimorphism, there is a skewed sex ratio of about 1.5:1 female to male.